 An investigation of the nature of sex, gender, race, disability, and embodiment, with a particular focus on how social norms, categories, and structures shape our everyday sense of embodiment and identity.
 We will consider thinkers and texts from philosophy, queer theory, disability theory, critical race theory, psychology, biology, and gender and sexuality studies.
+If only offered at the 200-level, may be taken at the 300-level by permission of the instructor.

-PHIL 226/326 Individuals, States, and Freedom: History of Social and Political Thought 4 credits
+PHIL 226/326 Social and Political Philosophy

 A treatment of important political concepts and thinkers from Plato to the present day, designed to trace the roots of long-standing political concerns and place them in historical perspective.
 Emphasis is given to the history of thinking about the relations between individuals, the relations between individuals and states, and the various meanings of freedom, justice, and power.
+If only offered at the 200-level, may be taken at the 300-level by permission of the instructor.